chamons/clio/README.md

 ```
 clio [options] path
---list-bugs is the default option when none of (--list-commits, --list-bugs, --format-notes) selected.
+--list-bugs is the default option when none of (--list-commits, --list-bugs) selected.

   -h, -?, --help             Displays the help
   -l, --list-commits         List commits that would be considered
   -b, --list-bugs            List bugs discovered instead of formatting release
                                notes
-  -f, --format-notes=VALUE   Output formatted release notes of a given type
-                               (Mac iOS Android)
   -o, --output=VALUE         Path to output release notes (Defaults to current
                                directory)
       --oldest=VALUE         Starting hash to consider